Monitors for Streaming

-That’s why we’ve made a few suggestions about things you should consider before you go out and buy a secondary monitor.
+That’s why I’ve made a few suggestions about things you should consider before you go out and buy a secondary monitor.

 This way, you’ll know what to look for and you’ll make the right choice and spend your hard-earned money on a quality monitor.

 The size of your second monitor is quite important because you need to make sure it can fit on your desk and not take as much room as your primary one.

 Of course, if you have the room to fit in a 30″ secondary monitor then have it at it.

 Now, the ideal width of your secondary screen should be around 21” to 27” give or take as are most standard monitor screens on the market.